 This month is World Alzheimer’s month and in the library we have a variety of resources which can be borrowed by trust staff members to support people living with dementia.

-There are three Reminiscence boxes which contain tactile items which can help people to remember happy moments in their life and give them something to talk about.
+We have three Reminiscence boxes in our collection containing tactile items which can help people to remember happy moments in their life and prompt conversation.

 Handling the objects is a good way of stimulating conversation and engaging with the person.
 There are also laminated cards with pictures and facts to further discussion.
 The boxes are easy to transport, having a long handle and wheels.

-We have worked together with Wakefield public library, initially loaning boxes from them prior to us producing our own using kind donations.
+We have worked together with Wakefield Libraries, initially loaning boxes from them prior to us producing our own using kind donations.

 We have an entertainment and leisure box which has familiar objects from family life such as toys, records, books and old money.
 They evoke strong memories from different time periods.
 For me it was the 70’s and 80’s, I particularly remember trying and failing to master the Rubix cube.